MrMineev/Sound_Editing_with_Fourier_Transform/README.md

 3. Now open file assets/change_array run this file and the first thing you will see is a chart of your recording.
 After closing this chart another chart will pop out.
 This chart is the fourier transform of your recording.
 You can change this fourier transform array on line 49 where i have explained how to change the value of the elements in the fourier transform array.
-After closing this plot you will get a plot of a new recording bassed on the changes in the fourier transform array.
+After closing this plot you will get a plot of a new recording bassed on the changes in the fourier transform array

 4. Know you can open the file 'result.wav' and see the new recording